CSE REU Projects for 2023

 Faculty: Yevgeniy Vorobeychik

 Skills Required: Strong programming and mathematical background.
 Knowledge of machine learning foundations, both conceptual and practical.
 Significant experience with python, including ML libraries in python.
-Prior experience with deep learning and/or reinforcement learning a strong plus.
+Prior experience with deep learning, reinforcement learning, and/or robotics a strong plus.

 Faculty: Ulugbek Kamilov